notifi-network/notifi-network.github.io/docs/alert-trigger/node-client/index.md

 ## sendSimpleHealthThreshold

+The variable `healthValue` varies by dapp, and it’s used in conjunction with `VALUE_THRESHOLD` filters.
+The user subscribes to a `DIRECT_PUSH` source with the `VALUE_THRESHOLD` filter, specifying a threshold in the alert filter options.
+Then, the service sends a notification to that user's address using a `healthValue`, which will be evaluated against the threshold that the user used.
 Here is a sample test script:

 ```
 #!/bin/bash

-# Test the gateway to see if it's working

 curl --location --request POST 'http://localhost:8080/sendSimpleHealthThreshold' \
 --header 'Content-Type: application/json' \